SheCodesAus/she-codes-crowdfunding-api-project-adriannachong/readme.md

 ### Part A Submission
-- A link to the GitHub repository containing the code for your [project.](https://github.com/SheCodesAus/she-codes-crowdfunding-api-project-adriannachong)
+- A link to the GitHub repository containing the code for [project.](https://github.com/SheCodesAus/she-codes-crowdfunding-api-project-adriannachong)
 - A link to the [deployed project.](https://dark-darkness-9221.fly.dev/projects/)
 - A screenshot of Insomnia, demonstrating a successful [GET method](https://github.com/SheCodesAus/she-codes-crowdfunding-api-project-adriannachong/blob/main/screenshot%20-%20get%20method.png) for any endpoint.
 - A screenshot of Insomnia, demonstrating a successful [POST method](https://github.com/SheCodesAus/she-codes-crowdfunding-api-project-adriannachong/blob/main/screenshot%20-%20post%20method.png) for any endpoint.